spaze/security-txt/README.md

 If you enable strict mode, then the file will be considered invalid, meaning `SecurityTxtCheckHostResult::isValid()` will return `false` even when there are only warnings, with strict mode disabled, the file with only warnings would still be valid and `SecurityTxtCheckHostResult::isValid()` would return `true`

+`bool $requireTopLevelLocation = false`

+When specified, the top-level `/security.txt` location must also exist (or be redirected) in addition to `/.well-known/security.txt`, otherwise a warning will be issued

 `bool $noIpv6 = false`

 Because some environments do not support IPv6, looking at you GitHub Actions